Hole in the Wall Cafe

 Bourke Street Bakery

 Jessica Grynberg opened Bourke Street Bakery to bring a fusion of cuisines into a warmly lit 50-seat venue.
 Grynberg was inspired by the multiculturalism of the people from her hometown of Sydney, and because of the diversity in the menu, you’ll often see locals in line outside waiting to take away items like lox sandwiches, fennel-infused pork shoulder sandwiches and fattoush salads.
-If you return for the after-4 p.m. menu, you’ll find a menu of natural wines.
+If you return for the after-4 p.m. menu, you’ll find natural wines.

 BTW: A couple of blocks away, the Ace Hotel is a great spot to sip a coffee in the design-focused lobby, popular with locals getting things done on their laptops or catching up after work.